Basis of Abilify Lawsuit

 The Abilify lawsuit is against the manufacturer for failure to warn about the risk of compulsive gambling.
 Abilify is manufactured by Bristol-Myers Squibb.
-The lawsuits allege that Bristol-Myers Squibb failed to warn both the patients and their prescribing physicians about the risk that Abilify could trigger compulsive behaviors, such as gambling, even in those with no previous compulsive behaviors.
-Abilify attorneys argue that the patient’s psychiatrist would have monitored the patient closer and asked questions to ensure that the patient was not developing compulsive behaviors.
+The Abilify lawsuit alleges that Bristol-Myers Squibb failed to warn both the patients and their prescribing physicians about the risk that Abilify could trigger compulsive behaviors, such as gambling.
+Abilify can even trigger compulsive behavior in individuals with no prior history of compulsive behavior.
+Abilify lawyers argue that the patient’s psychiatrist would have monitored the patient closer and asked questions to ensure that the patient was not developing compulsive behaviors.
 Additionally, had proper warnings been provided, the patient and the patient’s family members would have known to be on the lookout for potential signs and symptoms of compulsive gambling.
 Abilify is considered an antipsychotic medication and is prescribed for the treatment of depression, bipolar disorder, schizophrenia, Tourette syndrome, and at times has even been prescribed to treat the irritability associated with autism.
 All Abilify lawsuits filed in Federal court have been consolidated in a multi-district litigation (MDL) in the United States District Court, Northern District of Florida – Pensacola Division, in front of Judge M. Casey Rodgers.

 Abilify, also known by its chemical name aripiprazole, was originally developed by Otsuka Pharmaceutical Co., Ltd. Bristol-Myers Squibb later partnered with Otsuka Pharmaceutical to co-develop and commercialize Abilify.
 In 2002, Abilify hit the US market and quickly became the a top-selling antipsychotic drug.
 Abilify is most commonly prescribed for schizophrenia, bipolar, and depression.
 No other US Food and Drug Administration-approved antipsychotic acts on the dopamine system (the body’s reward center) in the manner that Abilify does.
 Because of Abilify’s unique mechanism of action on the dopamine system, users can develop strong, irresistible urges, such as urges to constantly gamble, shop, or have sex.
 The compulsive urges can become so strong that users will destroy their entire lives in order to fulfill the urge.
 Upon fulfilling the compulsive urge, such as gambling, many users will experience euphoria, which results in repetitive compulsive behavior.
 Winning at gambling won’t fulfill the urge, losing at gambling won’t fulfill the urge, the urge can only be momentarily satisfied while actually gambling.